Tangible Strategies for Reducing Burnout and Vicarious Trauma (CE-CERT) Training

 Training Features

-- Two 5-hour training days, plus one three-hour booster training for clinical supervisors
+• One three-hour booster training for clinical supervisors (CE-CERT Clinical only).

-- Optional bi-monthly to monthly closed group supervisor consultation
+• Post‑Training Consultation: Optional bi-monthly to monthly closed group consultation calls for supervisors (CE-CERT Clinical only).

 Full Description